-Inspection of the site, 25 miles north of Grants, New Mexico, was conducted by J. Cario, D. Ravelojaona, and D. Traub of the Legacy Management Support (LMS) contractor.
-B. Tsosie (LM site manager), A. Rheubottom (NMED), and J. Bale (LMS contractor) attended the inspection.
-The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and evaluate whether maintenance or additional inspection and monitoring are needed.
+Inspection of the site, 25 miles north of Grants, New Mexico, was conducted by J. Cario, Z. Aldous, D. Atkinson, and J. Graham of the Legacy Management Support (LMS) contractor.
+B. Frazier (LM site manager), A. Rheubottom (NMED), and C. Wentz (LMS) attended the inspection.
+The purposes of the inspection were to confirm the integrity of visible features at the site, identify changes in conditions that might affect conformance with the LTSP, and evaluate whether maintenance or follow-up inspection and monitoring are needed.